 |The Many Adventures of Winnie the Pooh||Magic Kingdom|

 Seats Per Vehicle:

 None except maybe Heffalumps & Woozles

-This attraction offers an interactive play while you wait area.
+This attraction offers an interactive play-while-you-wait area.

 The Many Adventures of Winnie the Pooh Ride

-If we ever get back to those days, just remember to carry a pack of wet wipes to tidy up with after they are done.
+If we ever get back to those days, remember to carry a pack of wet wipes to tidy up after they are done.
 Another fun element in the Many Adventures of Winnie the Pooh line is the storybook pages.
 You can read along as you make your way through the queue.

 Guests will board a ride vehicle shaped like a honey pot and set off down a slow-moving track into The Hundred Acre Wood.